ddella/OpenSSL/Encryption/Symmetric/README.md

 < /dev/urandom head -c 1610612733 > file1.bin
 ```

+>Looks like there's not size limitation for symmetrical encryption
 ## Encrypt
 This is a type of encryption where only one secret key or password is used to encrypt and decrypt a file or data.